The Bronze Age

 The Bronze Age began in the Near and Middle East, around 3300 BCE... and although the discovery of the bronze-making process was an important step in human evolution, there were certain other events that also occurred around that time, which were of even greater significance.

-The term "Bronze Age" came into use before the facts about the Kurgan invasion were known.
+The term "Bronze Age" came into use long before the facts about the Kurgan invasion were known.
 It was a convenient way to classify various archeological sites... but in light of our present awareness of events, perhaps terms like "pre-Kurgan" and "post-Kurgan" would be more appropriate, as we attempt to understand our history.

 In this chapter, we will focus on events in the Bronze Age Near East (modern-day Turkey), since that is where the earliest evidence of Goddess religion has so far been found.
-In later chapters, we will discuss the history of Goddess religion in some other important Bronze Age civilizations, including the Sumerians of southern Iraq, the Egyptians , the Minoans on the island of Crete, and the Indus Valley Civilization of Pakistan and northwestern India.
+In later chapters, we will also discuss the history of Goddess religion in some other important Bronze Age civilizations, including the Sumerians of southern Iraq, the Egyptians , the Minoans on the island of Crete, and the Indus Valley Civilization of Pakistan and northwestern India.

 When the Kurgan invasion began around 4000 BCE, the earliest waves must have passed through the Near East, but because the population there was widely dispersed and relatively poor, the Kurgans appear to have ignored them, and continued onwards towards the large wealthy (Sumerian) cities to the south.